Kishoraditya/cybersec_sdk/cybersec_sdk/documentation/idea.md

 ## **1. Introduction**

 The increasing sophistication of cybersecurity threats necessitates advanced solutions capable of detecting, analyzing, and responding to attacks in real time at the end-user level.
-Leveraging Machine Learning (ML) models and Large Language Models (LLMs) like OpenAI's GPT-4 or Google's Gemini, we can develop an autonomous system focused on pattern and anomaly detection in network traffic, user behavior, and system logs.
+Leveraging Machine Learning (ML) models and Large Language Models (LLMs) like Google's Gemini, we can develop an autonomous system focused on pattern and anomaly detection in network traffic, user behavior, and system logs.
 This comprehensive plan outlines the steps required to build such a system, integrating analytic hierarchy processes, causal frameworks, and open-source technologies.

 ---